Last updated: January 2026

 - Drinking less milk after starting solids

-- Some gas (normal digestion)
+- Some gas (part of normal digestion)

 - Occasional refusal